Gov. Kristi Noem has proclaimed May as Archaeology & Historic Preservation Month in South Dakota.

-Students were asked to write a 100-400-word essay about any South Dakota location that is at least 50 years old, why it is a favorite place for them, and why it should be saved.
-It did not need to be a historic site.
+Students were asked to write a 100-400-word essay based on the prompt, “This Place Matters.”
+They were asked to write about any South Dakota location that is at least 50 years old, why it is a favorite place for them, and why it should be saved.
+It did not need to be an existing historic site.
 Entries were judged on quality of writing, content and theme, and originality of thought.

-There were 176 entries, from 25 towns across the state.
+There were 118 entries, from 12 different towns and 11 different schools across the state.

-The first-place winner was Marlee Hayes from McIntosh School in McIntosh.
-Marlee’s essay was entitled “Bullhead Powwow Grounds.”
-She won a $100 cash prize and a one-year family membership to the South Dakota State Historical Society valued at $50.
+The first-place winner was Jack Hern from Rapid Valley Elementary in Rapid City.
+Jack’s essay was entitled “Spokane Mine and Ghost Town” and was written about the Spokane Gold Mine near Custer State Park.
+He won a $100 cash prize and a one-year family membership to the South Dakota State Historical Society valued at $55.

-Winning third place with a story called “Living in the Country” was Zada Storm from Lennox Elementary School in Lennox.
+Winning third place with a story called “A Mistake that Matters to Me” about the Bowdle water tower was Faith Roehrich from Clark County Elementary in Clark.
 She won a $50 cash prize and a one-year family membership to the State Historical Society.

 A link to the winning essays can be found on the State Historical Society’s website at history.sd.gov/preservation/archhpmonth.aspx.

-For more information on this annual celebration or other historic preservation programs, contact the State Historic Preservation Office at the Cultural Heritage Center, 900 Governors Drive, Pierre, SD 57501-2217; telephone 605-773-3458, email email@example.com or visit history.sd.gov/preservation.
-For information on membership in the State Historical Society, visit history.sd.gov/membership or call 605-773-6000.
+For more information on this annual celebration or other historic preservation programs, contact the State Historic Preservation Office at the Cultural Heritage Center, 900 Governors Drive, Pierre, SD 57501-2217; telephone 605-773-3458, e-mail firstname.lastname@example.org or website history.sd.gov/preservation.
+For information on membership in the State Historical Society, please visit history.sd.gov/membership or call 605-773-6000.